 The MWAB-UE of MWAB 2 attempts to register over a MWAB-gNB of MWAB 1.
 The AMF rejects the Registration or accepts the registration without authorizing the MWAB-UE to operate as MWAB.

 6.2.3.8 MWAB-UE N2 handover and multi-hop handling

-Editor’s Note: The detailed procedures of N2 handover is FFS.
+The MWAB-gNB is a normal gNB so N2 handover procedures are expected to be reused with the exception of some parameters like the one proposed in this clause to avoid the existence of a multi-hop chain of MWABs.

 Editor's Note: The procedure is only for information, and details need to be further coordinated with RAN WGs.

 Figure 6.2.3.8-1: MWAB-UE N2 handover successful